stiesssh/de.unistuttgart.ma.backend/README.md

 ## HTTP Endpoints

 * `/` : GET greetings
-* `/api/model/{id}` : GET the model with the given id as XML or POST an newer version (as XML) of the model with the given id to update it.
+* `/api/model/{id}` : GET the model with the given id as XML or POST a newer version (as XML) of the model to update it.
 * `/api/model` : POST an import request to create a new model.
-Creation in this case means importing models for architecture, process and Slo rules, as specified in the import request, and putting them into the one model.
+Creation in this case means importing models for architecture, process and Slo rules, as specified in the import request, and putting them into one model.
 * `/api/alert` : POST alerts here to trigger the computation of impacts (and creation of issues).

 ## Requirements I

 The thesis' backend is a Spring Boot application.
 Thus you need Java.
-You can make a Docker container and up is alone or along side its database.
+You can make a Docker container and up it alone or along side its database.
 In that case you need Docker and for the latter docker compose, too.

 Thing           | Version